emergenzeHack/ukrainehelp.emergenzehack.info/en/faq.md

 **What can you do?**

-On Covid19Italia.help you can :
+On europehelp.info you can :

 - Feel as a part of a community